cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Value translation

 In Mindustry 8, it is possible to [read character values from a string](MINDUSTRY-8.markdown#reading-characters-from-strings) at a given index in a single operation.
 When the case expression assigns a single new value to a variable in each branch, and the values can be represented as integers in a reasonable range, the entire expression can be encoded as a `read` from a string containing the encoded values.
 In the basic case, the entire case expression can be replaced by a single `read` instruction.
-In more complex cases, additional instructions may be needed to handle some more specific cases.
+In more complex case expressions, additional instructions may be needed to handle some more specific cases.

 Assuming the case expression conforms to the requirements described above, the following prerequisites need to be met for this optimization to be applied: